appcues/appcues-ios-sdk/README.md

 Anchored tooltips use element targeting to point directly at specific views in your application.
 For more information about how to configure your application's views for element targeting, refer to the [Anchored Tooltips Guide](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/anchoredtooltips).

+### Embedded Experiences

+Add `AppcuesFrameView` instances in your application layouts to support embedded experience content, with a non-modal presentation.
+For more information about how to configure your application layouts to use frame views, refer to the guide on [Configuring AppcuesFrameViews](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/appcuesframeviewconfiguring).

 Refer to the full [Getting Started Guide](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/gettingstarted) for more details.

 ## 🛠 Customization